haydenmuhl/minecraft_runbook/README.md

 This is a guide to common administrative tasks on the Minecraft server.

+## Logging in to the Server

+The best way to access the server is with `ssh`.
+From a command prompt, run the following command.

+    ssh minecraft@<server IP address>

+`ssh` is the program used to access the server. `minecraft` is the Linux user you are logging in as.
+The server IP address determines which server you log in to.

+The first time you log in to the server, you should see a warning saying the authenticity of the server cannot be verified.
+This is expected.
+It will ask you to save some information about the server you're logging in to.
+Say yes.

+It should prompt you for a password.
+Enter the password and press enter.
+You should now have a command prompt on the remote server.

 ## Stopping the Server

 The Minecraft server is running in a screen session.